A rise in COVID-19 cases sees a rise in anxiety

 The ongoing spike in COVID-19 cases has caused anxious and stressful moments for many.

 "I'm not surprised and I'm very worried.
-What we've seen is just an exponential increase in the number of cases in Florida," Dr. David Dobson said.
+What we've seen is just an exponential increase in the number of cases in Florida," Dr. David Dodson said.

 Dodson is an infectious disease doctor.
 He said the notion that there are more positive cases simply because of more testing doesn't hold water.